6.2 Electrical Stimulation Modalities

 • Lidocaine is positively charged and is delivered from the positive (anode).

-• Skin irritation is more common under the cathode; inspect skin before and after treatment.
+• Skin irritation and chemical burns are more common under the cathode; inspect skin before and after treatment.

 Electrode Placement Principles

-• Use the largest electrodes the area allows; current density rises as electrode size falls.
+• Use the largest electrodes the area allows; current density (and therefore intensity of sensation) rises as electrode size falls.

 • Maintain at least one electrode-width of skin between electrodes to prevent the current from concentrating at the surface.